Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grab drivers learn skills before driving.
 Photo: Quynh Tran

-"When a person becomes a driver, we lose customers and face competition for rides," said Mr. Sen. According to him, to increase income by 8%, drivers' working hours must increase by 50%.
+"When a person becomes a driver, we lose customers and face competition for rides," Mr. Sen said.
+According to him, to increase income by 8%, drivers' working hours must increase by 50%.
 Many people work day and night, not daring to rest, eating and sleeping in the car to ensure a living income.

-The vice president of the technology motorbike taxi union in Binh Tan district also pointed out a series of shortcomings that technology motorbike drivers are facing, especially when they are classified as partners.
+The vice president of the motorbike taxi technology union in Binh Tan district also pointed out a series of problems that technology drivers are facing, especially when they are classified as partners.

 "The drivers will have to bear any losses," Mr. Sen said.
-For example, the tax rate, because they are considered partners, equal to the company, the drivers' income is taxed like a business.
+For example, the tax rate, because they are considered partners, which means they are equal to the company, the drivers' income is taxed like a business.
 Meanwhile, the company completely controls the drivers through a code of conduct.
-The rules are changed by the company at any time without any input from the drivers.
+The rules are changed by the company at any time without any comments from the drivers.

-According to Mr. Sen, in theory, drivers can take the initiative in their working hours, but in reality, if they just turn off the app for 1-2 days, the next day when they open it again, they won't be able to "explode" the trip, or it will take a long time for the system to "release" the trip.
+According to Mr. Sen, in theory, drivers can take the initiative in their working hours, but in reality, if they just turn off the app for 1-2 days, the next day when they open it again, they will not be able to "explode" trips, or it will take a long time for the system to "release" trips.

-"Limiting the driver from exploding if he is lazy is a sanction that forces us to work continuously," said Mr. Sen. Currently, for each trip, the driver must give the company a 20% commission, minus taxes according to regulations.
+"Limiting drivers from exploding if they are lazy is a sanction that forces us to work continuously," Mr. Sen said.
+Currently, for each trip, drivers must give the company a 20% commission, minus taxes according to regulations.

 Dr. Do Hai Ha, a member of the research team of Fairwork Vietnam, said that the number of workers working with platforms is increasing rapidly, with an estimated 600,000 drivers joining the companies in the 2014-2019 period alone.
 However, the relationship between drivers and these companies is still unclear, making the welfare rights of workers participating in this field not guaranteed.

-Workers have to spend money to buy work equipment such as cars, phones, and health insurance.
+Workers have to spend money to buy working equipment such as cars, phones, health insurance.
 The job has many potential risks but very few companies buy accident insurance for drivers.

 Le Tuyet